techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/08-hooks.md

 fi
 ```

-Be sure to make the script executable (might not be necessary on Windows):
+Be sure to make the script executable (this might not be necessary on Windows):

 ![Make hook file executable](../../img/git-hook-2.png)